-Gordon Rule with Writing (GRW) Requirement: Students are required to demonstrate college-level writing skills through six semester hours of Gordon Rule Writingdesignated courses (indicated with a "GRW" after the course title).
-To fulfill this requirement, students can select any two GRW-designated courses in the University Core Curriculum.
-Students must earn a grade of C or higher to successfully earn GRW credit.
+Gordon Rule with Writing (GRW) Requirement: Students are required to demonstrate college-level writing skills through six semester hours of Gordon Rule with Writing designated courses (indicated with a "GRW" after the course title).
+To fulfill this requirement, students can select any two GRW-designated courses in the UCC.
+Students must earn grades of C or better to successfully earn GRW credit.

-Civic Literacy (CL) Requirement: Students must demonstrate understanding of American Civics.
-This may be completed through coursework (AMH 2020 or POS 2041 completed at a Florida College System or Florida State University System institution Fall 2018 or later), or an approved assessment.
-This requirement is applicable to FIU students enrolling for the first time in college (FTIC) starting in Summer 2018, and transfers Fall 2018.
+Civic Literacy (CL) Requirement: Students must demonstrate understanding of American civics.
+This may be completed through coursework (AMH 2020 or POS 2041 completed at a Florida College System or State University System of Florida institution Fall 2018 or later), or an approved assessment.
+This requirement is applicable to FIU students enrolling for the first time in college starting in summer 2018, and transfers fall 2018.

-UCC Categories: The courses that satisfy the UCC are divided into seven categories: First Year Experience, Communication, Humanities, Mathematics, Science, Natural Science, and Arts.
-Some of these categories include courses that have been approved by the state of Florida as meeting the category, as well as those courses that were approved by the FIU Faculty Senate.
+UCC Categories: The courses that satisfy the UCC are divided into seven categories: First Year Experience, Communication, Humanities, Mathematics, Social Science, Natural Science, and Arts.
+Some of these categories include courses that have been approved by the State of Florida as meeting the category, as well as those courses that were approved by the FIU Faculty Senate.
 The number of courses that each student is required to complete from each UCC category is indicated next to each of the category descriptions that are provided below.
 Each category below also lists the current list of approved courses.

 First Year Experience (one, one-credit course required): The transition to a university environment is a unique one for first-time university students.
 FIU's First Year Experience course is designed to facilitate this transition.
-The course provides a forum for integrating the FIU experience and for discussing issues promoting intellectual, personal, academic, social growth and success as a member of the University community.
-All students entering the University with fewer than 30 semester hours are required to take this one-credit course.
+The course provides a forum for integrating the FIU experience and for discussing issues promoting intellectual, personal, academic, and social growth and success as a member of the university community.
+All students entering the university with fewer than 30 semester hours are required to take this one-credit course.
 College credit earned during high school does not exempt students from this requirement.